Metal Bending by David Penn, Hoang Doan, and Danny Goldsmith

 Cons

-Angle limitations may restrict performance options
+Angle limitations may restrict live performance possibilities

 Effect